 Others may advise them to just "get it together".
 However, the need for appropriate coaching, support, and medication remains across the lifespan.
 You may not have an understanding of how ADHD may be affecting your career.

 You need to understand the impact of ADHD on your career to create a plan to compensate for it.
 When starting your career with ADHD, you benefit from knowing strong areas.
 Design a career path that leverages your strengths.
 Seek out career consultants that know how AD/HD affects your current workplace.
 Good support reduces job performance issues and lessens stress in relationships.
 You may still need to use medication while working.
 And you might benefit from continuing to work with a counselor.

 Successful individuals rely on mentoring, coaching, and building a team around them to enhance their own results.
 Millennials have been coached throughout their lives and actively seek out mentors.
 So why do we believe that the solo method will solve our workplace frustrations?

 First of all, let's remember what we do when we're upset. when we are upset with our job or career.
 Sometimes, we can't think straight.
 We may lack the perspective needed to honestly assess our own role in the difficulties.
-We may need to have someone's feedback to help focus on our needed changes.
+Furthermore, we may need to have someone's feedback to help focus on our needed changes.
 A supervisor may be more open to reexamining poor job performance if the employee demonstrates a commitment to change.
 A neutral third party, like a career counselor, mentor or support group can help you direct your energy toward improving your job performance.

 Finding team members that compliment your weak areas can also let your strengths shine at work.
-Being a strong team player with a honest self-assessment may vault you to become promotion-worthy.
+Being a strong team player with an honest self-assessment may vault you to become promotion-worthy.
 Contact a mentor you trust to help you feature your strengths while developing a system to offset your weak areas.

 letting the ADHD control you